wg-wyatt/Electromechanical-Fish/README.md

 [CFD Analysis Report](Analysis/CFD_report.pdf)

-The final external design was modified from the surface model with the lowest drag coefficient and modularized into three compartments.
+Shown in **Figure 1** is the final external design, which was modified from the surface model with the lowest drag coefficient and modularized into three compartments.
 Each compartment houses the electronics, the rotary actuator, and the spine used to generate the oscillation, respectively.
-Below is the final exterior.

 ![Robotic Fish Final Design](Media/FullASM_v1.png)